Francesco Morini

 Francesco Morini ([franˈtʃesko moˈriːni]; 12 August 1944 – 31 August 2021) was an Italian professional footballer who played as a defender.
 He competed for the Italy national team in the 1974 FIFA World Cup and earned a total of 11 caps.
 He played for clubs such as Sampdoria and, most notably, Juventus, with which he achieved great success.
-Morini was a fast, strong, and tenacious centre-back, with good technique, who was known for his tackling ability, as well as his tight marking of opposing forwards.
-He was given the nickname "Morgan the Pirate" as he excelled as a powerful ball-winner; despite his physical style of play, he was also known for his correct behaviour on the pitch, and he rarely committed aggressive challenges.
-On the pitch, he was also well known for his rivalry with Inter forward Roberto Boninsegna, who later became his teammate.

 After his retirement he worked as Juventus's sporting director for several years.

 Club career

 Morini made his Serie A debut for Sampdoria in a 2–0 loss against Roma on 2 February 1964, and in 1969, he was transferred to Juventus.
 He made 387 appearances in Serie A, as well as 30 in Serie B with Sampdoria during the 1966–67 season, during which he won the title.

 During a highly successful domestic and European stint with Juventus, Morini won five Serie A titles, a Coppa Italia during the 1978–79 season, and an UEFA Cup during the 1976–77 season, also reaching the European Cup final during the 1972–73 season, and the semi-final of the European Cup Winners' Cup during the 1979–80 season, his final season at the club.
 Throughout his professional footballing career as a defender, Morini never scored a goal; although he once appeared to score one during a friendly tournament, it was disallowed.
 Morini ended his career in Canada with the Toronto Blizzard.